What are you asking me to do?

 What if I’m severely in debt right now?
 Am I still supposed to give?

 It’s important for generosity to be a part of our lives at every point.
 If you are in the process of paying off debt, we commend you, and you should continue to do so.
 But the Bible does not teach that we withhold giving until we are debt-free.
 When we honor God first with our giving, he promises to be involved with every other aspect of finances.
 Contact us if you would like to speak with a volunteer financial coach.
 Also, we invite you to attend Financial Peace University, where you will not only learn some great principles of personal finance but also God’s perspective on our stewardship of his resources.
-You can register for this nine-week study at summitrdu.com/fpu.
+You can find more stewardship resources like this at summitchurch.com/stewardship.

 How much is enough?

 Knowing that we should give can be easy, but knowing how much to give presents a greater challenge.
 God has always had his people give the “firstfruits” of his provision back to him.
 Throughout the Old Testament, this took the form of the tithe.
 Approximately 400 years before the Law was given, both Abraham and Jacob offered the Lord a tithe of everything that he had given to them.
 The word “tithe” simply means “a tenth.”
 In response to the provision and the promise of God, these heroes of the faith offered the Lord not merely a tenth of their income but a tenth of everything God had given to them.

 The Law codifies the principle of giving a tithe, but it also makes provision for peace offerings and freewill offerings to the Lord.
 Even the Law encouraged the people of God to exceed the minimum requirements of the Law!